Seniors come through for Lady Raiders on Senior Day - Americus Times-Recorder

 Seniors come through for Lady Raiders on Senior Day

-AMERICIUS – For six seniors on the Southland Academy (SA) Lady Raider softball team, it was a very memorable Senior Day.
+AMERICUS – For six seniors on the Southland Academy (SA) Lady Raider softball team, it was a very memorable Senior Day.
 In the bottom of the fifth inning, the Lady Raiders, led by seniors Alli Dent, Holly McCain, Sara Beth Storey, Katie Rogers, Reese Roland and Brookland Weaver, exploded for six runs on four hits to lead SA to an 8-2 victory over the Deerfield-Windsor Lady Knights (DWS) on Monday, September 21, at the Southland Academy softball complex.

 “It’s always great to win on Senior Day, always great,” said SA Head Coach Rusty Tondee.